Definition/General

 Cellular Characteristics:

--Prominent nucleoli
+-Prominent nucleoli in poorly differentiated tumors

 Architectural Patterns: